It4innovations/hyperqueue/docs/jobs/directives.md

 * `stdin` - Directives will be parsed from stdin (see ``--stdin``)
 * `off` - Directives will not be parsed.

+!!! tip

+    When HQ parses directives from a file, it will also try to parse a shebang line from the script and use it to select an interpreter for running the script.

 ## Notes

 * Directives have to be defined at the beginning of the file.
 Only comments or empty lines are allowed